AbdulSamad001122/Rags-bot/text-extractor-service/README.md

 2. The build script includes optimizations to speed up dependency installation
 3. Check the build logs for any error messages during the pip install process
 4. Ensure the build command in render.yaml is correct: `chmod +x build.sh && ./build.sh`
-5. Verify the start command runs from the correct directory
+5. Verify the start command runs from the correct directory using the rootDir property

 The service now includes a health check endpoint at `/` or `/health` to verify it's running correctly.